janyk/hardware-store/README.md

 You can use Yarn to run this project, it came default with create-react-app and trying to use NPM causes some hoisting issues with the modules.

+It also is expecting node version 10.9.0, if you use NVM there is an .nvmrc file in the root that should have been picked up.

 Instructions below,
 ```js
 yarn